|Date of Birth||10 August 1972, White Plains, New York, USA|

 Michael McGlone was the first non-comedian to perform as part of the Comedy Covers Series, of the Breuer Unleashed Sirius Satellite Radio Show.
 Hosted by Jim Breuer and Pete Correale, the highly-unique format brings comics to the stage to perform the works of other comedians, either as themselves, or some celebrity.
 As part of the most recent event, McGlone performed the comedy of George Carlin...as Christopher Walken.

 As a voice-over artist, Michael has narrated such famed programs as TLC's Trauma: Life in the E.R.
-(1997), Court TV's I, Detective (2001), and The History Channel series, Dead Reckoning (2002).
-Most notably recently, Michael can be heard on the Biography Channel Series, Mobsters (2007), which is now in its second season.
+(1997), Court TV's I, Detective (2001), and The History Channel series, Dead Reckoning (2002), and the hugely successful Biography Channel Series, Mobsters (1997).

-In the Summer of 2008, he returned to the stage, at The Samuel Beckett Theatre, in Cassandra Medley's critically-acclaimed "Noon Day Sun".
+In the Summer of 2008, McGlone returned to the stage, at The Samuel Beckett Theatre, in Cassandra Medley's critically-acclaimed "Noon Day Sun".

-This year, McGlone made his third feature film with Edward Burns, The Fitzgerald Family Christmas (2012), which premiered at The Toronto Film Festival this Fall and is expected to have a pre-Holidays release.
+In 2012, McGlone made his third feature film with Edward Burns, The Fitzgerald Family Christmas (2012), which premiered at The Toronto Film Festival this Fall and enjoyed a Holiday release, later that year.

 2012 also saw McGlone's return to CBS's hit show, Person of Interest (2011), in Season 2 as "Detective Szymanksi", as well as a much awaited special guest star appearance on USA's Psych (2006).